aeurquiza/ExamProjectorCreator/readme.txt

 Followed by the answers.

-Exam Grader will input both the exam and student answers and make sure to compare them based on the second line where it has the exam file name.
+Exam Grader will ask for the student answers text and make sure to compare them to the exam based on the second line where it has the exam file name.
-Then it will evaluate the answers and display them on the screen.
+Then it will display the exam while it evaluate the answers and then display them on the next prompt.
 Then there will be a prompt for the user to enter the name of a CSV file they want to store the data in.
+The user can then either continue and grade another exam by pressing any key or quit by typing in 'q' or 'Q'.

 Allan - ExamGrader
 Arturo - ExamBuilder